-Saturday.
-Cancun - Playa del Carmen.
 Welcome to Mexico!
-Arrive into Cancun International Airport where you will be met and transferred to your hotel in Playa del Carmen.
+Arrive into Cancun International Airport where you will be met and transferred to your hotel in Cancun.
 The rest of the day is free for you to explore this popular beach resort.
 Perhaps take a walk along the soft white sand and enjoy a swim in the crystal clear sea.
-Or enjoy refreshing cocktails and delicious Mexican food at the Quinta Avenida, in the heart of Playa del Carmen.

 Playa del Carmen - Chichen Itza - Merida.
 This morning meet your guide and head to vibrant Valladolid.
 During a guided walking tour of the city, see beautiful colonial buildings as well as the cathedral Iglesia de San Servacio.
 Afterwards we travel on to explore the famous Chichen Itza archaeological site - one of the New Seven Wonders of the World.
 Chichen Itza was constructed between the 7th and the 10th Century AD and these incredible ruins are the best examples of Mayan architecture ever excavated.
 The highlight of our guided tour is the iconic El Castillo pyramid (aka the Pyramid of Kukulcan).
 Then we travel on to Merida, which is the largest city of Yucatan and called 'the white city' due to its numerous magnificent buildings.